telefonicaid/fiware-orion/doc/manuals/admin/database_model.md

     to be sent or not when updates come.
 It may be composed of the following
     fields: q, mq, georel, geometry and/or coords (optional)
 -   **jexlExpression**: an expression used to determine whether a notification must be sent.
-    Notifications are triggered only when the expression evaluates to `true`.
+    Notifications are triggered only when the expression evaluates to `true` if this field is used (it is optional).
 -   **count**: the number of notifications sent associated to the subscription.
 -   **format**: the format to use to send notification, possible values are **normalized**, **keyValues**, **simplifiedNormalized**, **simplifiedKeyValues** and **values**.